-All students (new students as well as former student who have had a break in enrollment of one year) are required to complete COLL 1000 (College Survival Strategies) in order to graduate.
+All students (transfer students and new students as well as former students who have had a break in enrollment of one year) are required to complete COLL 1000 (College Success and Survival Skills) in order to graduate.
 This class is designed to be taken the first semester of enrollment.